Term | ||

 Mortgages are regulated by the Financial and Consumer Services Commission (FCNB) in New Brunswick.
 It’s important to check to see if your mortgage brokerage and mortgage broker is licensed to operate in New Brunswick.
 You can search to see if they are licensed by using FCNB’s portal.

-In order to be a member of Atlantic Central, credit unions must keep at least 8% of their total liabilities as a liquidity reserve with Atlantic Central.
+In order to be a member of Atlantic Central, New Brunswick credit unions must keep at least 8% of their total liabilities as a liquidity reserve with Atlantic Central.
 Atlantic Central also provides funding to help with cash flow.
-For example, Atlantic Central provides a $10 million line of credit to Bayview Credit Union at an interest rate of prime minus 0.5%.
 New Brunswick Credit Union Legislation also requires credit unions to have equity that is at least 5% of total assets.
 This can include credit union membership shares and dividend surplus shares.

 The New Brunswick Credit Union Deposit Insurance Corporation (NBCUDIC) provides deposit insurance of up to $250,000 per eligible category.
 Only provincially regulated credit unions have NBCUDIC deposit protection.
 UNI Financial, a federal credit union that operates under federal laws, has deposit insurance from the CDIC instead.
 CDIC deposit insurance covers up to $100,000 per eligible category.